tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/nlp-env-install-guide.md

 ## SpaCy Library Installation

-In this unit, you will learn how to perform text analysis using [the `spcacy` library](https://spacy.io/).
+In this unit, you will learn how to perform text analysis using [the `spacy` library](https://spacy.io/).

 To install this library, open the terminal and execute the following commands: